Simplon-hdf/concepteur-developpeur.com/convention-en.md

 The biggest tech compagnies developss their own conventions for Javascript writing:

-* **Standard Style Guide** : Contains a linter and a formatter, follow by Github, NPM, Heroku or MongoDB.
+* **Standard Style Guide** : Contains a linter and a formatter, follow by GitHub, NPM, Heroku or MongoDB.
     - No configuration, easy to use.
     - Automatically format your code.
         >https://github.com/standard/standard_